mengyi-liu/cbvrp-acmmm-2018/README.md

 Pre-extracted features derived from over 10,000 movie video trailers.
 The whole set is divided into 3 subsets: training set (4,500 movies), validation set (over 1000 movies), and testing set (4,500 movies).

-For training set and validation set in both tracks, we also provide the ground truth (relevance lists) derived from massive user behaviors.
-Note that, the user behavior data has been deliberately cleaned to avoid any kind of privacy disclosure.
+For training set and validation set in both tracks, we also provide the ground truth (relevance lists) derived from implicit viwer feedbacks.
+The viewer feedbacks have been cleaned to avoid any privacy issues.

 The proposed methods will be evaluated based on recall rate regarding to top K prediction (the value of K is TBD).
 We will provide the python script to compute recall for evaluation.